Speaking the Previously Unspeakable: My Story

 So, onto recovery...
 In March 2014, I was introduced to the most amazing psychotherapist and my experiences of motherhood turned a corner.
 I had two sets of twenty weeks of CBT.
 I had to work hard, after 32 years my thought patterns were rigid and took a while to shift.

 The road to recovery was not all plain sailing for me.
 I lost my parents and my beautiful cat during this time.
 I’ve had setbacks surrounding grief and my original OCD, anxiety and depression symptoms, and I’ve continued to experience anxiety attacks.
 But what did come out of that adversity was an absolute desperation to get better which, in turn, propelled me into action despite still being very poorly.
-From that moment on, my well-being and health became the centre of everything.
+From that moment on, my well-being and health became the center of everything.

 I could talk about this forever but what follows is a summary of some of the things I did, and still do, to help with my recovery.
 I’ve written about it a lot in my previous posts so please check them out if you would like more information.

 One of the most helpful things I did was to learn everything I could about OCD - I’m still learning loads all the time.
 I came across mindfulness in my therapy sessions and found it very helpful, so started incorporating into my daily life.
 I made sure that I completed my CBT homework and carried out my ERP exercises - which at one time saw me going up and down the higher-level escalators in an M&S with my son in my arms – such fun!
-This was to help address my harm based intrusive thoughts and urges, both of which were very strong in this area of this specific shop.
+This was to help address my harm based intrusive thoughts and associated bodily sensations, both of which were very strong in this area of this specific shop.
 How I didn’t end up with security guards following me around I’ll never know!

 Self-care became key.
 I decided to stay on my medication because it helped me to access my therapy and feel well enough to carry out self-care activities.
 I started exercising, not running – which gave me too long alone with my thoughts – but Zumba and fun dance classes.
 I ensured I got a decent amount of sleep.
 I saw my friends more, I got out more.
 I spent time in the sun.
 I started to take supplements.
 I tried to eat well and drink enough water.
-I read everything and anything I could about self-care but mostly I made sure I did it - if I felt I was getting lost in reading about self-care and not actually practising it, I tried to adjust my behaviour.
+I read everything and anything I could about self-care but mostly I made sure I did it - if I felt I was getting lost in reading about self-care and not actually practicing it, I tried to adjust my behaviour.

 Thanks to social media I was introduced to the online OCD community.
 A community made up of some of the strongest, kindest, most compassionate people you could meet.
 It helped me to know that I wasn’t alone and that I could get better.
 Checking out groups, pages and profiles of people who had OCD, and had similar stories to my own, was life changing!
 Again, if I noticed that this became triggering, or a compulsion, I backed off a bit.